 - Website: http://vancouver.ca/parks-recreation-culture/stanley-park.aspx

-With already two popular locations and a third on the way, it’s difficult to argue that Matchstick Coffee isn’t a leader in its third-wave field.
-Husband and wife duo, Spencer and Annie Viehweger, place great value in providing the city with exceptionally bright and clean coffee but too, a place for community.
-Baked fresh daily pastries and a menu comprised of in-house made bread and ingredients from the garden pair fittingly with their lightly roasted beans.
+With four polished locations and a full service coffee bar on wheels, it’s clear that Matchstick Coffee is a leader in the third wave coffee movement.
+Husband and wife duo, Spencer and Annie Viehweger, place great value on providing the city with bright and clean coffee, and a space where community can flourish.
+A menu comprising fresh pastries and bread baked daily, paired with ingredients from the garden, make a fitting accompaniment to their lightly roasted beans.

 - Website: http://matchstickyvr.com